1. Home

 Two people holding hands for comfort

-The primary focus of the PIBH Division is to provide an array of services for children, youth, adults, and families to teach them to stay healthy, gain valuable and necessary life skills, and have a safe living environment.
+The primary focus of the PIBH Division is to provide a range of services for children, youth, adults, and families, assisting them in acquiring valuable and necessary life skills and achieving a safe and healthy living environment.

-Program activities are delivered in a variety of settings including school classrooms, community centers and churches, in the family home, on the streets and out in the community in other community based settings.
+Program activities are delivered in a variety of settings, including school classrooms, community centers, churches, family homes, on the streets, and in other community-based settings.

 Program Highlights